fsharp/fslang-design/RFCs/FS-1097-task-builder.md

 ### IAsyncDisposable

-If `netstandard2.1` FSHarp.Core.dll or higher is referenced, then the following method is available directly on the TaskBuilder type:
+If `netstandard2.1` FSharp.Core.dll or higher is referenced, then the following method is available directly on the TaskBuilder type:

 ```fsharp
 type TaskBuilderBase =